-115.387 Data collection Auditor Overall Determination: Meets Standard Auditor Discussion Policy 17.10.1 (Data Collection and Review - Data Collection) supports compliance with this standard.
+115.387 Data collection

+The Agency's compliance efforts are supported by policy 17.10.1 (Data Collection and Review - Data Collection).
 The agency collects accurate, uniform data for every allegation of sexual abuse at facilities under its direct control using a standardized instrument and set of definitions.
 The standardized instrument includes, at a minimum, the data necessary to answer all questions from the most recent version of the Survey of Sexual Violence (SSV) conducted by the Department of Justice.
 CAYC will aggregate the incident-based sexual abuse data at least annually.
-CAYC will maintain, review, and collect data as needed from all available incidentbased documents, including reports, investigation files, and sexual abuse incident reviews.
+CAYC will maintain, review, and collect data as needed from all available incident-based documents, including reports, investigation files, and sexual abuse incident reviews.
 The agency does not contract for the confinement of its residents.
 The agency provided the Department of Justice (DOJ) with data from the previous calendar year upon request.

-Evidence relied upon to make auditor determination: • Christian Acres Youth Center, Inc. Policy 17.10.1 • Christian Acres Youth Center Annual Review Form Christian Acres Youth Center Annual Reports
+- Christian Acres Youth Center, Inc. Policy 17.10.1 - Christian Acres Youth Center Annual Review Form - Christian Acres Youth Center Annual Reports - Interview with PREA Coordinator

-115.388 Data review for corrective action Auditor Overall Determination: Meets Standard Auditor Discussion Policy 17.10.2 (Data Collection and Review - Data review for corrective action) address compliance with this standard.
-CAYC will review data collected and aggregated pursuant to §115.387 in order to assess and improve the effectiveness of the sexual abuse prevention, detection, and response policies, and training, including: identifying problem areas, taking corrective action on an on-going basis, and preparing an annual report of its findings from its data review and any corrective actions for the facility and agency as a whole.
+115.388 Data review for corrective action

+Policy 17.10.2 (Data Collection and Review - Data review for corrective action) address compliance with this standard.
+CAYC will review data collected and aggregated pursuant to §115.387 in order to assess and improve the effectiveness of the sexual abuse prevention, detection, and response policies, and training, including identifying problem areas, taking corrective action on an on-going basis, and preparing an annual report of its findings from its data review and any corrective actions for the facility and agency as a whole.
 The report shall include a comparison of the current year's data and corrective actions with those from prior years and shall provide an assessment of CAYC's progress in addressing sexual abuse.
 The report shall be approved by the Director and made readily available to the public through the agency website: www.christianayc.com.
-CAYC reserves the right to redact specific material from the reports when publication would present a clear and specific threat to the safety and security of CAYC, but in so doing will indicate the nature of the material redacted.
+CAYC reserves the right to redact specific material from the reports when publication would present a clear and specific threat to the safety and security of CAYC, but in so doing it will indicate the nature of the material redacted.
 A review of documentation and interviews confirm this practice.
-Evidence relied upon to make auditor determination: • Christian Acres Youth Center, Inc. Policy 17.10.2

-• Christian Acres Youth Center Pre-Audit Questionnaire

-• Christian Acres Youth Center Pre-Audit Questionnaire

-Interview with PREA Coordinator

-- Interview with Director - Interview with PREA Coordinator
+- Christian Acres Youth Center, Inc. Policy 17.10.2 - Christian Acres Youth Center Pre-Audit Questionnaire - Interview with Director - Interview with PREA Coordinator

+115.389 Data storage, publication, and destruction

-Auditor Overall Determination: Meets Standard Auditor Discussion Policy 17.10.3 (Data Collection and Review - Data storage, publication and destruction) requires that the agency ensures that incident-based and aggregate data are securely retained.
+Policy 17.10.3 (Data Collection and Review - Data storage, publication and destruction) requires that the agency ensures that incident-based and aggregate data are securely retained.
 Before making aggregated sexual abuse data publicly available, the agency removes all personal identifiers.
 The agency maintains sexual abuse data collected pursuant to §115.387 for at least 10 years after the date of initial collection unless Federal, state or local laws require otherwise.
-Interviews with the Director and PREA Coordinator along with policy demonstrates compliance with this standard.
-Evidence relied upon to make auditor determination: • Christian Acres Youth Center, Inc. Policy 17.10.3
+Interviews with the Director and PREA Coordinator along with policy review and observation of the physical storage area of any information/documentation collected and maintained in hard copy pursuant to the PREA Standards to ensure the area was secure.
+Lastly, informal conversations with staff regarding access to secure information, including medical and mental health files, sexual abuse and sexual harassment reports, etc. confirmed how information is stored and who has access to the information, as well as how access is restricted, demonstrating compliance with this standard.

+- Christian Acres Youth Center, Inc. Policy 17.10.3 - Christian Acres Youth Center Pre-Audit Questionnaire - Interview with PREA Coordinator